mennaabdelsalam/Bon-appetit/README.md

 # Bon-appetit

-## Bon appetit a application to help chefs to find each others it's like a social plateform for chefs only.
+## Bon appetit a cross platform mobile application  made with flutter to help chefs to find each others, it's like a social plateform for chefs only.